jackrobertscott/icetea/packages/lumbridge-persistor/README.md

 };
 ```

-Properties:

-- `done` [func]: this function is called whenever the instance resolves with data.
-- `catch` [func]: this function is called whenever there is an error in the persistor.
-- `status` [func]: this function is called when there is an update in the state of the instance.

 **Note:** when you start watching a persistor method, don't forget to call the `unwatch` function when the component unmounts and you stop listening for changes (see above code).
 If you don't unwatch, then you might cause a memory leak.

 ### Scopes